Get HH posts in your email!

 My rendition of the Cowboy Caviar was a hit.
 Less sweet, a little more spicy and delicious.
 Scott & I also ate the leftovers cold the next day, so it works great both ways — hot app or cool salsa.
 It's so easy, too!
 Just dump and go!

-This dump-and-go salsa is amazing warm or cold.
+A copycat of Trader Joe's Cowboy Caviar (but less sweet), this dump-and-go salsa is amazing warm or cold.
 Serve it at your next potluck or party!
-Chef's Note: I love using fire-roasted corn in this recipe.

 14½ ounces fire-roasted diced tomatoes